 window <location> places disturbances at the transparent architectural threshold between inside and outside, thus disrupting the mutual perception of both spaces.
 Digital-looking scenarios emerge, creating grids and abstract characters that wander through the space depending on the incident light.

-> Digital Companion, Mobile App, Live Simulation, 2020
+> GPS-based Installation, Digital Companion, Theoretical Research, 2020

 > Collaboration, installation, mobile app, platform, 2018